-The events held in March as part of the Hong Kong Arts Festival and the Hong Kong International Film Festival will provide Hong Kong audiences with a unique opportunity to encounter with Polish literature, jazz and classical music as well as animation.
-The artists to perform in Hong Kong include: trumpeter Maciej Fortuna with his band, Anna Maria Jopek, Kroke and Mariusz Wilczyński, a creator of animated films.
+The events held in March 2018 as part of the Hong Kong Arts Festival and the Hong Kong International Film Festival provided Hong Kong audiences with a unique opportunity to encounter with Polish literature, jazz and classical music as well as animation.
+The artists performing in Hong Kong included: trumpeter Maciej Fortuna with his band, Anna Maria Jopek, Kroke and Mariusz Wilczyński, a creator of animated films.

 Held since 1973, the Hong Kong Arts Festival (HKAF) is one of major annual cultural events in Asia.
 Each year the festival hosts artists from around the world, offering a broad spectrum of programmes ranging from classical repertoire to cutting-edge productions.
 The genres presented at the HKAF include classical and Chinese music, western and Chinese opera as well as theatre and dance.
 Over the past few years many Polish artists have participated in the festival, thanks to the support of the Adam Mickiewicz Institute.
 In 2012, TR Warszawa company’s performance 4.48 Psychosis directed by Grzegorz Jarzyna was staged in Hong Kong.
 A year later, the HKAF hosted the Lutosławski Quartet, and in 2014 Krzysztof Warlikowski’s performance African Tales by Shakespeare.